Steuart family

-The Steuart family of Maryland was a prominent political family in the early History of Maryland.
-Of Scottish descent, the Steuarts have their origins in Perthshire, Scotland.
-The family grew wealthy in the early 18th century under the patronage of the Calvert family, proprietors of the colony of Maryland, but would see their wealth and status much reduced during the American Revolution, and the American Civil War.
+The Steuart family of Maryland was a prominent political family in the early history of Maryland.
+The Steuarts, of Scottish descent, have their origins in Perthshire, Scotland.
+The family grew wealthy in the early 18th century under the patronage of the Calvert family, proprietors of the colony of Maryland, but their wealth and status was much reduced during the American Revolution, and the American Civil War.

 History

 George Hume Steuart (1700–1784) was an Edinburgh-educated physician, who settled in Annapolis in the Province of Maryland in c1721, where he established a medical practice.
 He married there, and became a tobacco planter, and politician.

 Politically, Steuart's interests were closely aligned with those of the Calvert family, proprietors of the colony of Maryland.
 In 1742 Charles Calvert, 5th Baron Baltimore (1699–1751) sent his eldest but illegitimate son, Benedict Swingate Calvert, then aged around ten years old, to Annapolis and placed him in Steuart's care.
 Steuart evidently benefited from the Calvert family's patronage, as he later was appointed to a number of important Colonial offices.

 However, as a wealthy landowner with estates in both Maryland and Scotland, Steuart was forced by the outbreak of the American Revolution to decide whether to remain loyal to the British Crown or to throw in his lot with the American rebels.
 Unable to remain neutral, in 1775 he sailed to Scotland, where he lived until his death in 1784.
 His sons however remained in Maryland, loyal to the fledgling United States of America.

 Steuart's grandson, Major General George H Steuart (1790–1867) was a United States general who fought during the War of 1812.
 His military career began in 1814 when, as a young captain, he raised a company of Maryland volunteers, the Washington Blues, leading them at the Battle of Bladensberg and the Battle of North Point, where he was wounded.
 After the war he rose to become major general of the Maryland Militia.
-In 1861, at the start of the Civil War, Steuart left his home state of Maryland, which stayed in the Union, and joined the Confederacy, though at 71 he was by then too old for active service.
+In 1861, at the start of the Civil War, Steuart left his home state of Maryland, which stayed in the Union, and joined the Confederacy, though at 71 he was too old for active service.

-During the American Civil War, Maryland remained loyal to the Union, but the Steuarts were substantial slaveholders and supported the Confederate States of America.
-On April 16, 1861 George H. "Maryland" Steuart, then an officer in the United States Army, resigned his captain's commission to join the Confederacy.
-Much of the family's property was confiscated by the Federal government as a consequence of their participation in the Confederate Army.
+During the American Civil War Maryland remained loyal to the Union, but the Steuarts were substantial slaveholders and supported the Confederate States of America.
+On April 16, 1861 George H. "Maryland" Steuart, then an officer in the United States Army, resigned his commission as captain to join the Confederacy.
+Much of the family's property was confiscated by the Federal government due to their supporting the Confederate Army.
 Old Steuart Hall was confiscated by the Union Army and Jarvis Hospital was erected on the estate, to care for Federal wounded.
-The family's wealth and status never recovered from the catastrophe of the war.
+The family's wealth and status never recovered.

-A number of less well-known Steuarts also joined the rebel states.
+A number of less-known Steuarts also joined the rebel states.
 Among them was the surgeon William Frederick Steuart.